Chiefs hope to make toughness part of their new defensive identity

 “You put it out there because that’s the only goal that you should have when you walk into anywhere,” cornerback Kendall Fuller said of the Chiefs’ Super Bowl aspirations.
 “The guys that are coming in, we’ve got to meet at that level.
 We don’t want any guys that are coming that don’t want to match that level because that’s the only expectation that we have.”

-Fuller entered camp as one of six free-agent signings designed to bolster an underwhelming defense.
-Of that group, linebacker Anthony Hitchens, cornerback David Amerson, nose tackle Xavier Williams and Fuller have worked with the first unit early in training camp.
+Fuller entered camp as one of the veteran offseason additions, including six free-agent signings, designed to bolster an underwhelming defense.
+Of that group, linebacker Anthony Hitchens, cornerback David Amerson, nose tackle Xavier Williams and Fuller, acquired in the Alex Smith trade, have worked with the first unit early in training camp.

 “I love how we’re growing,” eighth-year outside linebacker Justin Houston said on Sunday.
 “There’s no hothead guys.
 It’s just everybody is on the same page.”